 More than ever, social enterprises and non-profits need to consider their long-term sustainability.
 You will be responsible for developing workflows to improve operations, running and improving an online store and fulfilling orders to build better relationships with water testers so that we can grow the movement throughout Canada and the world!

 You will conduct research into best practices to decrease waste, improve user-experiences, and grow the impact of our organization.
-This position will begin in late April, to include a trip to Toronto to participate in the second segment of the Climate Ventures: Earth Tech program at the Centre for Social Innovation.
+This position will begin May 11 and continue until the end of August.

 This position requires someone who likes figuring out how to make systems more efficient.
 While the skills specified below are desirable, this position will be supporting our Executive Director and will adapt depending on your aptitudes (for example, perhaps being more involved in partnership development).
 It will be a prototype-driven position with a small budget to implement proposed solutions with lower risk through mentorship.